Efficient Coding Predicts Synaptic Conductance: Predicting Synaptic Efficiency

-Here, we express the minimal energy boundary proposed in Malkin et al (2026) in terms of Shannon's information theory (Shannon, 1949) to derive a biophysically motivated model that accurately predicts the decrease in efficiency values observed in Harris et al (2015).
+A scatterplot of conductance $G$ versus efficiency $\eff$ from Harris et al (2015) is shown in Figure \ref{harris2015a}.
+In Harris et al (2015), purely for convenience, efficiency values were fitted to a line for conductance values $G<1$, and fitted to an exponential function for conductance values $G>1$.
+Here, we express the minimal energy boundary proposed in Malkin et al (2026) in terms of Shannon's information theory (Shannon, 1949) to derive a model that accurately predicts the decrease in efficiency values plotted in Figure \ref{harris2015a}.